“If I represent people’s dreams, then I represent a lot more than I really am.” – Judy Garland, 1967

 June 28, 1939: Babes in Arms filming continued with more filming of the “Babes in Arms” number on the “Exterior Lumber Yard” set (on MGM’s Backlot 2).
 Time called: 9 a.m.; lunch: 12:30-1:30 p.m.; time dismissed: 5:30 p.m.

-June 28, 1940: After a long day (the first of several) shooting the fantastic “La Conga” number for Strike Up The Band, Judy, co-stars Mickey Rooney and William Tracey, and a couple of contract dancers (including Leonard Sues), went to MGM’s portrait gallery to pose in their “La Conga” costumes, for publicity photos.
+June 28, 1940: After a long day (the first of several) shooting the fantastic “La Conga” number for Strike Up The Band, Judy, co-stars Mickey Rooney and William Tracey, and a couple of contract dancers (including Leonard Sues), went to MGM’s portrait gallery to pose for publicity photos in their “La Conga” costumes.

 June 28, 1944: This 1941 colorized photo of Judy appeared on the cover of the “Allas Veckotidning” magazine.
 The photo was taken by MGM’s staff photographer Eric Carpenter.